manishsajandasani/octacademy-angular/OctAcademy Angular Notes.md

   - Percent
   - Slice
   - Pass Params to Pipes
+  - Create Custom Pipes from scratch
+  - Create Custom Pipes using Angular CLI
-  - Create Custom Pipes from scratch and using Angular CLI
+  - Create Custom Pipes using Angular CLI with Arguments

 # What is Angular?